Karce/gupaxtk/README.md

 ## Troubleshooting
 If you have any issue, feel free to ask for support in the [xmrvsbeast matrix room](#xmrvsbeast:monero.social) [![Chat on Matrix](https://matrix.to/img/matrix-badge.svg)](https://matrix.to/#/#xmrvsbeast:monero.social) or you can also just [open an issue](https://github.com/Cyrix126/gupaxx/issues/new/choose) in this repo.
 You can also contact me through [email](mailto:gupaxx@baermail.fr).
 ### Windows
-You must add an exception to your antivirus for the directory where gupaxx is executed.
-Follow the step for Windows Only that start at 30 seconds in this [video](https://user-images.githubusercontent.com/101352116/207978455-6ffdc0cc-204c-4594-9a2f-e10c505745bc.mp4).
+You must add an exception to your antivirus for the directory where Gupaxx is executed.
+Follow the step for Windows Only, that starts at 30 seconds in this [video](https://user-images.githubusercontent.com/101352116/207978455-6ffdc0cc-204c-4594-9a2f-e10c505745bc.mp4).
 ### Mac OSX
 You must remove Gupaxx app from quarantine with following command:
 *If you have put Gupaxx.app in your Applications*